magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Context
 """""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-qualify:

+Qualify
+"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-dtmfmode:

+Dtmfmode
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-insecure:

+Insecure
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _iax-type:

+Type
+""""

-We not write the description to this field.
+We did not write the description to this field.